 2. Remove Bugs

-Succulents not only need enough light and a proper water supply.
+Succulents not only need enough light but also a proper water supply.
 But you also have to keep checking them for bugs and other pests.
 Keep the infected plants away from the others and treat them with a suitable anti-pesticide solution.

 You can also check out some of these easy pest control methods we wrote about in a previous post!